audio-df-ucb/ClonedVoiceDetection/README.md

 ### Multi-speaker

-Accuracy for a non-personalized, multi-speaker classification of unlaundered audio.
+Accuracies for a non-personalized, multi-speaker classification of unlaundered audio.
 Dataset corresponds to ElevenLabs (EL); Model corresponds to a linear (L) or non-linear (NL) classifier, and for a single-classifier (real v. synthetic) or multi-classifier (real vs. specific synthethis architecture); accuracy (%) is reported for synthetic audio, real audio, and (for the single-classifiers) equal error rate (EER) is also reported.

 |          |        | Synthetic Accuracy (%) |     |     | Real Accuracy (%) |     |     | EER (%) |     |     |
 |----------|--------|:----------------------:|-----|-----|:-----------------:|-----|-----|:-------:|-----|-----|